fauxparse/nzif-2016/app/views/shared/_code_of_conduct.md

 development, and this can be a recipe for misunderstanding, hurt, and occasional disaster.
-By asking all participants to agree to this COC and opening the conversation about our boundaries, we hope to minimise the chance of disaster and maximise the chance of a bloody good time.
+By asking all participants to agree to this COC and opening the conversation about our boundaries, we hope to minimise the chance of disaster and maximise the chance of a jolly good time.

 Remember: How you prefer to work in your own creative practice is entirely up to you — you know your audience, your stage partners, and your personal boundaries